ethereum-optimism/smock/README.md

 `smoddit` requires access to the internal storage layout of your smart contracts.
 The Solidity compiler exposes this via the `storageLayout` flag, which you need to enable at your hardhat config.

-Here's an example `hardhat.config.ts` that shows how to import the plugin:
+Here's an example `hardhat.config.ts` that shows how to enable this compiler flag:

 ```typescript
 // hardhat.config.ts